SEEING PALESTINE: POLITICAL TOURISM

 ‘Shout with the largest, replied Mr. Pickwick.’

 As already stated, this is the kind of advice most of us don’t have to be told.
-We embrace Justice-Lite, or Justice-Very-Lite, or No-Justice-At-All for the obvious reasons: cowardice and convenience.
+We embrace Justice Lite, or Justice Very Lite, or No Justice At All for the obvious reasons: cowardice and convenience.

-My part in protesting that war consisted in writing letters to the editors of newspapers around the U.S., going to a few protests, and disrupting one graduate seminar when it was my turn to lead: I insisted that we use only half of the time to talk Science; the other half, Politics.
+My part in protesting that war consisted in writing letters to the editors of newspapers around the U.S., going to a few protests, and disrupting one graduate seminar when it was my turn to lead: I insisted that we use just half of the time to talk Science; the other half, Politics.

 I like to think I had some small part in the decision of the U.S. to withdraw from Vietnam: I got a sympathetic letter about one of my letters from a lady in a southeastern state; and my supervisor, who was liberally inclined but not inclined to be disruptive, approved of my balancing act in the seminar.

-But if I had any effect at all, it must have been very small, compared to that of students who were occupying administration buildings and getting carted around bodily by Police, or shot and killed at Kent State.
+But if I had any effect at all, it must have been very small, compared to that of students who were occupying administration buildings and getting carted around bodily by police, or shot and killed at Kent State.

-My feeling of responsibility for that international disaster, however, did serve a real purpose after the Americans left Vietnam.
+My feeling of responsibility for that international disaster, however, did serve a purpose after the Americans left Vietnam.
 At that point there was an exodus of Boat People, one more spectacle to illustrate the suffering we had created.

 I had just quit my academic job so was free to use a sizable chunk of time on such a venture.
 I suggested that I and the man of the family we brought would do a half day’s work weekly at each of our houses, digging ditches, painting walls, whatever; and I would get an extra half day for my contribution of labor.
 The Canadian government only required we be on the hook financially for one year.